+- As you’ll learn in the Strong Posture exercise program, stretch in the opposite direction you use your body throughout the day

-Best way to sleep for upper back pain and mid back pain
+5. Best way to sleep for upper back pain and middle back pain

 If you experience mid back pain after sleeping, creating a new habit of being able to sleep in a different position is important.
 Try:

 - Side sleeping position, with a pillow under your upper arm, and a contoured cervical pillow under your neck to keep head aligned with your spine.

 - Experiment with a foam wedge between your knees or a specially designed knee pillow to reduce strain and pain in the middle back.
 This is an important alignment support for anyone and can help reduce back and hip pain while retraining sleep habits.